microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/Dialogs/README.md

 HoloToolkit-Examples\Dialogs\Prefabs
 ------------------------------------

---Fitbox
+--ContentStartPositionModal
-is a prefab that has already assigned the HoloToolkit\Dialogs\Scripts\Fitbox.cs and required HoloToolkit\Utilities\Scripts\Interpolator.cs it also has a quad child object with proper rotation and scale set for displaying a 1623x996 .png  you can edit/replace this "logo" to your liking or remove the quad and add your own child objects.
+is a prefab that has already assigned the HoloToolkit\Dialogs\Scripts\ContentStartPositionModal.cs and required HoloToolkit\Utilities\Scripts\Interpolator.cs it also has a quad child object with proper rotation and scale set for displaying a 1623x996 .png  you can edit/replace this "logo" to your liking or remove the quad and add your own child objects.